"Well, [Moses] permitted it," [the Pharisees] replied. "He said a man can give his wife a written notice of divorce and send her away."

-What Moses did in allowing the children of Israel a legal means of divorce (see verses 1-4 or yesterday's WJD!) was done only as a concession.
-It was not God's original plan.
+What Moses did in allowing the children of Israel a legal means of divorce (see Mark 10:1-4 and the previous three WJD! devotionals) was done only as a concession.
+Divorce was not God's original plan.
 It was not what was best for the people involved.
 It was allowed only because of the hard hearts of the people who wouldn't honor their vows to each other and to God.
-In a world where people continue to break their vows, refuse to be faithful to each other, and wound their children, the focus shouldn't become the legality of the concession, but should become a focus on prevention of divorce through healthy and loving marriages and restoration of those broken by divorce.
+In a world where people continue to break their vows, refuse to be faithful to each other, and wound their children and each other, the focus shouldn't be the legality of the concession, but the focus should be prevention of divorce through healthy and loving marriages and restoration of the people broken by divorce.

 Related Scripture Readings